-If you have a specific medical problem or complaint, it is recommended that you seek help from your GP or medical practitioner before you seek hypnotherapy.
+If you have a specific medical problem or complaint, it is recommended that you seek help from your GP or medical practitioner before you seek Counselling.
 This will allow you to have the necessary checks to determine whether your condition has a physiological or medical cause.
 More importantly, if such a condition is identified, then the appropriate medical intervention can be applied.

 Your health may be compromised if you use any extreme weight control behaviours (even if occasionally) as there are many physical complications that can arise from extreme food restriction, fasting or losing weight too quickly, from self-induced vomiting, abusing laxatives/diuretics,